YaxinF/DSSMReg/README.md

 * AUCell(1.16.0)
 * GSEABase(1.56.0)
 # Usage
-Here is a step-by-step guide on how to use DSSMReg:
+Here is a step-by-step guide on how to use DSSMReg.

 ### Expression feature vector generation

-Users are required to execute the Autoencoder.py script to generate gene expression feature vectors.
-This script takes a gene expression  matrix data as input, generates gene expression feature vectors, and stores them in the gene_exp.csv file.
+Users need to execute the autoencoder.py script to generate gene expression feature vectors.
+This script inputs gene expression matrix data, creates gene expression feature vectors, and stores them in the gene_exp.csv file.

 `python autoencoder.py <input_data_directory> <output_data_directory>`

 The size of the gene expression matrix is C x N, where C represents the number of cells and N represents the number of genes.
-The format of  expression matrix is as follows:
+The format of the expression matrix is as follows.

             HSPC_025     HSPC_031      HSPC_008    ...
 HSPC_026
     CLEC1B  0            0             1.172368    ...
 0